 As a parent, there are several steps that you can take to help deal with your child’s Nonverbal Learning Disorder.
 The first is to keep the environment as familiar as possible.
 Often, children with Nonverbal Learning Disorder have an aversion to new situations.
 By being as specific, logical, and organized as possible, you will minimize the levels of stress your child feels.
 Nonverbal Learning Disorder requires a routine – sticking to it helps your child focus on other things instead of being distracted by shifts in what they expect.

 Another important factor is helping your child with Nonverbal Learning Disorder build confidence and self-esteem.
 Gently introducing them to safe social situations can teach your child to be more open while interacting with others.
 It may also prove useful to talk to teachers and school officials – explaining your situation will help the classroom be a more pleasant experience.

 When raising a child with a learning disorder, it can also be helpful to contact professionals who will help your child adjust to everyday life.

 Solstice can help

-If your teen is struggling behavioral and emotional issues stemming from a learning disorder, Solstice can help guide them on a path towards success.
+If your teen is struggling with behavioral and emotional issues stemming from a learning disorder, Solstice can help guide them on a path toward success.
 Solstice is a residential treatment center for teen girls and assigned female at birth ages 14-18 struggling with difficulties such as trauma, depression, ADHD, and substance use.